petergridge/Irrigation-V5/readme_new.md

 - Ignore sensors
     - This will ignore the state of the Rain Sensor
     - Adjustment will default to one (1)
-    - Water source sensor will me ignored
+    - Water source sensor will be ignored

 ### What is zone transition?
 The zone transition sets the overlap or wait time between zones.
 This can be used to manage 'hammering' when zones stop and start, or support occasions where your solenoid requires back pressure to operate effectively.

 ### What do the sensors do?
 Several sensors can be defined
 - A rain sensor can be defined on each zone if active this will prevent the zone activating.
+[Advanced options](#advanced-options) are available to allow a running program to complete.
 - Water source or well sensor, if inactive it will prevent any activation and stop running zones after a 5 second delay.
 - Adjustment, this sensor is expected to provide a factor greater than or equal to 0, this is a multiplier applied to the watering time/volume.
 Use this to adjust the amount of water applied, less on rainy days, more on hot days.